open-retractions/open-retractions/README.md

 - an expression of concern
 - a withdrawal

+In some cases, publishers mis-label retractions as other updates.
+It is therefore best to follow the update link to check the full statement about any update.

-Here's an example JSON response that shows the full format of an openretraction JSON response:
+Here's an example JSON response that shows the full format:

 ```js
 {